Retirement Communities

 VIEW PROFESSIONAL VERSION

 Retirement communities consist of a group of apartments, townhouses, or detached homes.
 These communities provide some services, such as interior and exterior maintenance, transportation, entertainment facilities, some on-site nursing services, and the opportunity to have community meals, laundry services, and housecleaning.
-Such services enable older people who function reasonably well to live independently.
+Such services enable older adults who function reasonably well to live independently.
 Retirement communities may arrange group activities, such as trips, game nights, or lectures by guest speakers.
 Some have recreational facilities, such as swimming pools and golf courses.
-The homes are usually designed for older people.
-For example, they may have only one floor.
+The homes are usually specially designed for older adults.
+For example, they may have only one floor, wheelchair-accessible doorways, and grab bars and other devices already installed in bathrooms.
 Retirement communities enable some people to postpone a move to a facility that provides more intensive long-term care.

 Some retirement communities are part of a life-care community.
-Life-care communities provide as much care as people need for the rest of their life.
+Life-care communities (also called continuing care retirement communities) provide as much care as people need for the rest of their life.

 Because retirement communities vary so much, people should ask questions to make sure the community they are considering is suitable for them: